SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/flex.md

 <p><a href="/docs/beta"><span className="beta">Closed Beta</span></a></p>

-## Prerequisites

-This app is currently in Closed Beta.
+This app is currently in Beta.
 To request access, contact your Sumo Logic sales representative.

 ## Log types